The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Methodology

 \subsection{Simulation settings}

 We use the code \texttt{Gadget2}~\citep{gadget2}, which is a \texttt{TreePM} hybrid N-body code, to perform our simulations.
-To describe QP, we discretize the interaction term and modify \texttt{Gadget2} to calculate QP in the same way as in Ref.~\citep{zhang2016ultra}.
+To describe QP, we discretize the interaction term and modify \texttt{Gadget2}\footnote{The code is called \texttt{Axion-Gadget}, publicly available at \url{https://github.com/liambx/Axion-Gadget}} to calculate QP in the same way as in Ref.~\citep{zhang2016ultra}.
 (The PM method is helpful for cosmological simulations with periodic boundary conditions.)
 Because QP behaves like a short-range force, we adopt the original PM code to compute the long-range force and modify the Tree code which takes care of the short-range force to include the calculation of QP.
 In addition, it is not necessary to set softening length for QP since QP is finite in the $(\bm{r_j}-\bm{r})\simeq 0$ region.

 We start our simulation from the redshift $z=99$.
 The related cosmological parameters are DM energy density $\Omega_{m}=0.3$, cosmological constant $\Omega_{\Lambda}=0.7$, baryon energy density $\Omega_{b}=0.04$, dimensionless Hubble parameter $h=0.7$, scalar spectral index $n_s=0.96$, and the power spectrum normalization factor $\sigma_{8}=0.8$.